-By Marinn Jackson, Head of Premium Sales Strategy, Oath.
+By Marinn Jackson, Head of Premium Sales Strategy, Verizon Media.

 Authentic brands believe in something and take action based on their mission.
 Consumers want to see the causes they support and issues they care about reflected in the products and services they use, challenging brands to communicate their principles to earn trust.
 People want to be seen using brands that share their values.

 According to Verizon Media research, when it comes to topics like equality and diversity (64 percent), closing the gender pay gap (64 percent) and women in leadership (57 percent), the majority of consumers expect brands to take action.
 These numbers are highest among consumers age 18-34, which is why brands want to align themselves around their audience's expectations.

 Verizon Media recently sat down with Mark Elliot, CMO of TIAA, winner of a 2018 Brandblazer award for its campaign on difference makers in the nonprofit sector, to discuss what it means to lead with values.

 What does it mean to be a values-led brand?

 We are the leading provider of financial services in the academic, research, cultural, medical, government and nonprofit fields, yet the financial services category overall is crowded and struggles from low consumer engagement and trust.
 To break through, we need to establish more emotional connections with our customers and reinforce how our unique structure delivers trust in a differentiated way.

 TIAA was created in 1918 by industrialist/philanthropist Andrew Carnegie to guarantee retirement for educators, and we remain steadfast in our mission to serve and to help those who do good well in their communities.
 Strong company values and a clear purpose drive our marketing efforts to build more personal and relevant connections to the institutions and consumers we want to reach.

 Tell us more about your campaign.
 Why mobile-first?